 - Lichfield District Council will consider any unspent the convictions the applicant may have. - The council will reserve the right to request a basic disclosure check where the Council deems there is a risk to children and/ or vulnerable people.
-Examples of circumstances where basic disclosure may be required are ice cream sellers. - When determining whether an applicant is suitable, we will look at the reliability of the applicant in paying fees and charges based on previous history. - An applicant's history of street trading will also be taken into consideration e.g. whether previous street trading consents have been used appropriately and whether the council's requirements have been met, including deadlines.
+Examples of circumstances where basic disclosure may be required are ice cream sellers. - When determining whether an applicant is suitable, we will look at the reliability of the applicant in paying fees and charges based on previous history. - An applicant's history of street trading will also be taken into consideration e.g. whether previous street trading consents have been used appropriately and whether the council's requirements and street trading conditions have been followed, including deadlines.